Leaderboard

 3 points

-There is a general agreement on the overall NH pattern between the ext anomalies this morning but some significant differences remain that need to be ironed out Upstream there are ridges NW North America into the western Arctic and Russia adjacent to the tpv which has significant troughs into northern Europe and northern Canada/NW Atlantic.
+46. There is a general agreement on the overall NH pattern between the ext anomalies this morning but some significant differences remain that need to be ironed out Upstream there are ridges NW North America into the western Arctic and Russia adjacent to the tpv which has significant troughs into northern Europe and northern Canada/NW Atlantic.
 Downstream, and between the latter two features, the subtropical high amplifies in the Atlantic with the complicated addition of low pressure around Iberia.
 Precisely how the features in the Atlantic/European arena align will dictate the surface analysis in the region of the UK.
 Suffice it to say at the moment it doesn't look like heatwave weather but could well be relatively dry.
-We shall see3 points
+We shall see

-Wouldn’t it be so typical of seeing a cold spell in May that gives us uppers lower than what we’ve seen all winter!
+48. Wouldn’t it be so typical of seeing a cold spell in May that gives us uppers lower than what we’ve seen all winter!
 It can happen and certainly did back in May 05 or 06, can’t be sure what year it was.
 But travelling back down from Scotland and along the A66, the wind switched quickly from a W early morning to a moderate N’erly, and that gave a good covering especially up on the Pennines, and even at some lower levels in N Yorkshire.
 You wouldn’t have believed it was May that’s for sure.
-It’s a funny old month at times.3 points
+It’s a funny old month at times.

 This leaderboard is set to London/GMT+01:00